 Your credit score is a very important number; it represents how you handle money.
 The higher your credit score, the more likely you are to make your payments on time and the more likely lenders are to approve you for loans.
 An Excellent Credit score is over 720; a good credit score is between 620 and 679; a fair credit score is between 580 and 619; poor credit is 579 and lower.
-Here are 5 ways to buy a house with bad credit in South Bend.
+Here are 5 ways to buy a house with bad credit in Indiana.

 Improve Your Credit